reisner-helene/Website-for-my-art/README.md

 # Website-for-my-art

-You can visit https://sha.lu/art/ to see the final result.

 I started painting when the lockdown started to cheer my friends up, this is the website I made to share the art with more people.

 I was doing a JavaScript course at a local evening school, so this is also the final project for this course.